Blog/CJC-1295 With DAC: Long-Acting GHRH Analog

 Key results: GH levels increased 2-10-fold within 2 hours and remained elevated for 6+ days after a single dose.
 IGF-1 rose 1.5-3-fold and stayed elevated for 9-11 days.
 After multiple weekly doses, mean IGF-1 remained elevated for 28 days.
 The dose-response was clear: higher doses produced greater and longer GH elevation (PMID: 16352683).

 Safety data: No serious adverse events occurred at 30-60 mcg/kg.
-At 100 mcg/kg, GI side effects increased.
-The study authors concluded that 30-60 mcg/kg was the optimal dose range, balancing efficacy with tolerability.
-For a 75 kg (165 lb) person, 30-60 mcg/kg translates to approximately 2.25-4.5 mg per dose.
+At 100 mcg/kg, GI side effects increased significantly.
+The study authors concluded that 30-60 mcg/kg was the optimal range, balancing efficacy with tolerability.
+For a 75 kg (165 lb) person, that translates to approximately 2.25-4.5 mg per dose.

 The GHRH Knockout Mouse Study

-The clinical implication: CJC-1295 is potent enough to rescue GH secretion even in complete GHRH deficiency.
-For users with intact GHRH systems, the compound adds to existing signaling rather than replacing it.
+The clinical implication: CJC-1295 is potent enough to replace endogenous GHRH function entirely.
+For users with intact GHRH systems, the compound adds to existing signaling rather than replacing it, making outcomes harder to predict and individual variation higher.

 Benefits of CJC-1295 With DAC

-The following benefits are supported by clinical data on GH/IGF-1 elevation and extrapolated from the well-established physiology of growth hormone.
+The following benefits are supported by clinical data on GH/IGF-1 elevation and extrapolated from the established physiology of growth hormone.
+Body composition endpoints specific to CJC-1295 have not been studied in Phase III trials.

 Sustained GH and IGF-1 Elevation

 The defining benefit.
 A single weekly injection produces continuous GH and IGF-1 elevation.
 No other peptide provides this duration of effect from a single dose.
-The practical advantage: your body processes GH and its downstream signals 24 hours a day, 7 days a week, rather than in brief pulses.
+Your body processes GH and its downstream signals 24 hours a day throughout the cycle, rather than in brief daily pulses that clear within hours.

 Fat Loss and Body Composition

-GH promotes lipolysis (fat breakdown) through hormone-sensitive lipase activation.
+GH promotes lipolysis through hormone-sensitive lipase activation.
 IGF-1 shifts nutrient partitioning toward muscle protein synthesis and away from fat storage.
-Sustained GH/IGF-1 elevation from CJC-1295 DAC may support more consistent fat oxidation than pulsatile-release peptides.
-No Phase III body composition trial exists for CJC-1295 specifically.
-For proven visceral fat reduction, tesamorelin has stronger clinical evidence.
+Sustained GH/IGF-1 elevation supports more consistent fat oxidation than pulsatile alternatives.
+For proven visceral fat reduction with Phase III clinical data, tesamorelin is the better-documented option.
+For a comprehensive review of GH peptides for weight loss, see best peptides for weight loss.

 Muscle Recovery and Growth

-IGF-1 is a primary driver of satellite cell activation and muscle protein synthesis.
+IGF-1 drives satellite cell activation and muscle protein synthesis.
 Sustained elevation supports recovery between training sessions.
-Users commonly report improved recovery within the first 2-3 weeks.
-Strength and lean mass changes typically become measurable at 6-12 weeks.
-CJC-1295 DAC does not replace proper nutrition and training; it supports the recovery infrastructure.
+Users typically report improved recovery within the first 2-3 weeks.
+Measurable strength and lean mass changes appear at 6-12 weeks.
+CJC-1295 DAC supports the recovery infrastructure; it does not replace training stimulus or adequate nutrition.

 Sleep Quality Improvement

 GH secretion peaks during deep sleep.
-Many users report deeper, more restorative sleep beginning in week 1-2.
-Vivid dreams are a commonly reported early sign that the peptide is active.
-The sleep benefit may partially reflect improved GH-mediated tissue repair during overnight recovery cycles.
+Many users report deeper, more restorative sleep beginning in weeks 1-2.
+Vivid dreams are a commonly reported early signal that the compound is active.
+The sleep benefit partially reflects improved GH-mediated tissue repair during overnight recovery.
+For a comparison of sleep-focused peptides, see our peptides for sleep guide.

 Convenient Weekly Dosing

 One to two injections per week versus the 7-21 injections required by sermorelin or CJC-1295 no-DAC.
-For users who travel frequently or dislike daily injections, the DAC version eliminates a significant practical barrier.
-This convenience is the primary reason many users prefer the DAC variant despite its less natural GH release pattern.
+For users who travel frequently or have low injection tolerance, the DAC version eliminates a significant practical barrier.
+This convenience advantage is why many users choose the DAC variant despite its less physiological GH release pattern.

 CJC-1295 DAC Dosing Protocol

 The Teichman study established 30-60 mcg/kg as the optimal dose range.
-Practical dosing in clinical settings uses fixed doses rather than weight-based calculations.
+Clinical practice uses fixed doses rather than weight-based calculations for convenience.

 Protocol LevelDoseFrequencyCycle LengthBest For